Metformin: DPP-4 inhibitors

-SGLT-2 inhibitors
+SGLT2 inhibitors

-There are combinations of metformin with dapagliflozin, empagliflozin and canagliflozin.
+There are combinations of metformin with the SGLT2 inhibitors dapagliflozin, empagliflozin, and canagliflozin.

 Sulfonylureas

 Sulfonylureas act by increasing insulin release from the beta cells in the pancreas.

-A 2019 systematic review suggested that there is limited evidence if the combined used of metformin with sulphonylurea compared to the combination of metformin plus another glucose-lowering intervention, provides benefit or harm in mortality, severe adverse events, macrovascular and microvascular complications.
-Combined metformin and sulphonylurea therapy did appear to lead to higher risk of hypoglicaemia.
+A 2019 systematic review suggested that there is limited evidence if the combined use of metformin with sulfonylurea compared to the combination of metformin plus another glucose-lowering intervention, provides benefit or harm in mortality, severe adverse events, macrovascular and microvascular complications.
+Combined metformin and sulfonylurea therapy did appear to lead to a higher risk of hypoglycemia.

 Metformin is available combined with the sulfonylureas glipizide (Metaglip) and glibenclamide (US: glyburide) (Glucovance).
 Generic formulations of metformin/glipizide and metformin/glibenclamide are available (the latter is more popular).

 Meglitinide

 Meglitinides are similar to sulfonylureas, as they bind to beta cells in the pancreas, but differ by the site of binding to the intended receptor and the drugs' affinities to the receptor.
-As a result, they have a shorter duration of action compared to sulfonylureas, and require higher blood glucose levels to begin to secrete insulin.
-Both meglitinides, known as nateglinide and repanglinide, is sold in formulations combined with metformin.
+As a result, they have a shorter duration of action compared to sulfonylureas and require higher blood glucose levels to begin to secrete insulin.
+Both meglitinides, known as nateglinide and repanglinide, are sold in formulations combined with metformin.
 A repaglinide/metformin combination is sold as Prandimet, or as its generic equivalent.

 Triple combination

-The combination of metformin with dapagliflozen and saxagliptin is available in the United States as Qternmet XR.
+The combination of metformin with dapagliflozin and saxagliptin is available in the United States as Qternmet XR.

-The combination of metformin with pioglitazone and glibenclamide is available in India as Accuglim-MP, Adglim MP, and Alnamet-GP, along with the Philippines as Tri-Senza.
+The combination of metformin with pioglitazone and glibenclamide is available in India as Accuglim-MP, Adglim MP, and Alnamet-GP; and in the Philippines as Tri-Senza.

 The combination of metformin with pioglitazone and lipoic acid is available in Turkey as Pional.